-PAI Indicator Metric Year Value Commentary GHG intensity GHG intensity of investee countries tCO2e/million GDP Dec 2022 195 vs. 258 Within its emerging market sovereign debt investments, the Investment Manager focuses on weighted average carbon intensity based on the Taskforce for Climate-Related Disclosures (TCFD) recommendations.
+PAI Indicator Metric Year Value Commentary GHG intensity GHG intensity of investee countries tCO2e/million GDP Dec 2022 215 vs. 263 Within its emerging market sovereign debt investments, the Investment Manager focuses on weighted average carbon intensity based on the Taskforce for Climate-Related Disclosures (TCFD) recommendations.
 This metric is defined as tonnes of CO2 emissions per US\$m of GDP (purchasing power parity) and it incorporates all CO2 emissions in the country of question.
 This is called 'territorial emissions' and is in line with UNFCCC emission inventory submissions.
 It is, therefore, closer in spirit to Scope 3, than direct Scope 1+2 emissions of the government.
 This calculation is done directly by The Emissions Database for Global Atmospheric Research (EDGAR) and the data covers all markets.
 While some countries report data, most global datasets use estimated data - hence there can be differences between datasets.
 There are also valid questions around production versus consumption approaches (consumption approaches include the CO2 emissions embedded in global trade).
 The Investment Manager focuses on data that uses the production approach as it believes this is more comprehensive and more accurately measured, albeit a regressive measure - making emerging market emissions appear worse given the globalisation of supply chains.
-The Sub-Fund today has a lower intensity than that of the representative index.
-Investee countries subject to social violations Percentage of investee countries subject to social violations (relative number divided by all investee countries) as referred to in international treaties and conventions, United Nations principles and, where applicable national law Dec 2022 1.5% The violation relates to the Sub-Fund's exposure to Ukraine.
-We note that our data provider's classification is based on actions by the previous (pro-Russian) political regime.
+The Sub-Fund today has a lower intensity than that of the Investee countries subject to social violations Percentage of investee countries subject to social violations (relative number divided by all investee countries) as referred to in international treaties and conventions, United Nations principles and, where applicable national law Dec 2022 1.1% representative index.
+The violations relate to the Sub-Fund's exposure to Ukraine and Russia.
+We note that our data provider's classification of Ukraine is based on actions by the previous (pro-Russian) political regime.
 In our view, while these considerations may be relevant in terms of, e.g., ongoing sanctions against individuals involved in that regime, they are not relevant to an assessment of the country's current political regime.
+With regards to Russia, in line with the Investment Manager's ESG scoring framework, it is exiting the position in a prudent manner over time in the best interests of investors in the Sub-Fund.